jojoford/SQL-employee-tracker-12/README.md

   * Delete departments, roles, and employees
   * View the total utilized budget of a department -- ie the combined salaries of all employees in that department
 * Use MySQL2 database and perform queries.
+* Uses the console.table package (Links to an external site.) to print MySQL rows to the console.
 * Use [InquirerJs](https://www.npmjs.com/package/inquirer/v/0.2.3) NPM package to interact with the user via the command-line.